 The CAMCA network is a collection of professionals committed to sharing ideas, knowledge, expertise, experience and inspiration across the 10 countries of Central Asia, Mongolia, the Caucasus and Afghanistan (CAMCA).
 This new generation of regional leaders values free market economic systems, good governance, the rule of law and basic human freedoms; supports the sovereignty of their countries and traditional national values; and also acknowledges the importance of regional and global cooperation.
 Initiated by alumni of the Central Asia-Caucasus Fellowship Program, members of the CAMCA platform believe in the value of a connected region and are driven to contribute to the development, prosperity and cooperation of the CAMCA region through a variety of joint activities and projects.

-The next CAMCA Regional Forum will be held in Baku, Azerbaijan from June 21-23, 2018 and will bring together interested regional and international representatives from all sectors to discuss the developments, challenges and opportunities across the region.
+The next CAMCA Regional Forum will be held in Tashkent, Uzbekistan in June 2019 and will bring together interested regional and international representatives from all sectors to discuss the developments, challenges and opportunities across the region.

 Visit the Forum website to learn more or contact firstname.lastname@example.org.